mui/material-ui/docs/pages/blog/mui-x-v6.md

 #### [ApiRef now available for all users](/x/react-data-grid/api-object/)

 Manage pagination, scrolling, state, and other attributes through the Data Grid's API object—previously available only in commercial plans, now accessible to all.
-The ApiRef enables developers to implement a whole new range of customizations that rely on programmatic control of the Grid's features.
+The `apiRef` enables developers to implement a whole new range of customizations that rely on programmatic control of the Grid's features.

 ```tsx
 function CustomDataGrid(props) {